davidlidebrandt/milestone-project-3/README.md

 **Expected:** Links skould open their respective Log in and Register modal.

 **Result**: Both links open their intended modal.

+#### Find Movies page

+* Using the search bar function.

+**Expected:** Searching for movies with names that match results in the database should display those results in a list.
+When no results are found a message that no results were found should appear.

+**Results:** When finding a match the site displays the results in a list.
+When no results are found a text stating "No search results found" appear.

+* Using the dropdown to sort the movie list.

 ### Answering User Stories